jlam55555/personal-old/about.md

 - [**Speller**](/speller) &middot; A spelling-bee training aid.
 Currently comes packaged with 450 middle-school challenge terms by default.
 - [**Flappy**](/flappy) &middot; My cheap Flappy Bird ripoff.
 Created with JS and HTML5 canvas.
 - [**Planetary**](/planetary) &middot; A simple jQuery animation inspired by [@huntrr](https://www.github.com/huntrr).

+### Blogs

+- [**The Homework Life**](http://www.thehomeworklife.co.nf) &middot; First blog designed to improve my English skills and design a blog from scratch.
+Server written in PHP.
+- [**Everything is Sheep**](https://everything-is-sheep.herokuapp.com) &middot; Second blog designed around Node.js and designed to create a faster, more decked-out, cleaner blog than the last one.
+Also meant to improve my writing.